bxparks/EpoxyDuino/README.md

 # UnixHostDuino

-This directory contains a small (but often effective) implementation of the Arduino programming framework for Linux and MacOS.
+This project contains a small (but often effective) implementation of the Arduino programming framework for Linux and MacOS.
 Originally, it was created to allow [AUnit](https://github.com/bxparks/AUnit) unit tests to be compiled and run on a Linux or MacOS machine, instead of running on the embedded